johnwargo/johnwargo-static-11ty/src/posts/2023/zx-for-simplified-node-process-spawning.md

   - Developer Tools
 ---

 At the All Things Open conference this week, I presented a session entitled Write Shell Scripts Using JavaScript and zx.
-The session introduced Google’s zx (https://github.com/google/zx) project and another project called Execa (https://github.com/sindresorhus/execa) and highlighted examples of each.
+The session introduced Google’s zx (https://github.com/google/zx) project and another project called execa (https://github.com/sindresorhus/execa) and highlighted examples of each.
 The tools are pretty cool and help developers in some very specific use cases.
-This post covers the zx specific content from the session; I’ll publish the Execa content from the presentation in a separate post.
+This post covers the zx specific content from the session; I’ll publish the execa content from the presentation in a [separate post](/posts/2023/execa-node-process-spawning){target="_blank"}.

 Zx provides JavaScript developers with a simplified interface around Node’s `child_process` module, delivering a quick, easy and simple way to spawn external processes from a Node application.